 The Shipping Container may not occupy any off-street parking spaces or fire lanes required by the Zoning Law or State Law.

 A container shall be permitted only for purposes as an accessory use to the principal use of the lot on which such container may be located.
-For lots zoned Highway Commercial, the use of the container must be for the commercial use associated with the lot.
+For lots zoned General Commercial or Highway Commercial, the use of the container must be for the commercial use associated with the lot.
 For lots zoned Industrial, the use of the container must be for the industrial use associated with the lot.

 Containers used in a manner that constitute a principal use, such as a storage yard, mini-warehousing establishment, or a motor freight terminal shall be subject to the regulations of the Town’s Zoning requirements.
 In such a case, all containers shall be subject to the minimum set back requirements of the zoning district in which they are located.

 In no event shall the number of Shipping Containers or portable site storage containers on any lot exceed: (i) one (1) in any residential zoning district in which Shipping Containers are permitted; or (ii) five (5) in any Commercial or Industrial zoning district.
-Provided, however, if the property is zoned for Highway Commercial or Industrial use but is being used as a residence, only one (1) Shipping Container may be permitted.
+Provided, however, if the property is zoned for General Commercial or Highway Commercial or Industrial use but is being used as a residence, only one (1) Shipping Container may be permitted.

 Long Term Use of Shipping Containers Permitted with Site Plan Approval.